-This document contains a detailed breakdown of the application of the obligation of best execution in respect of each business unit and product traded with you by Morgan Stanley's institutional securities businesses (see below).
+This document contains a detailed breakdown of the application of the obligation of best execution, in respect of each business unit and product traded with you by Morgan Stanley's institutional securities businesses (see below).

-We owe best execution when executing orders on your behalf.
-We will also owe best execution when we are transmitting orders on your behalf to a third party broker for execution.
-Generally, we will be in receipt of an order and acting on your behalf where an execution instruction is received from you that gives rise to contractual or agency obligations will arise where we are required to exercise discretion in relation to the execution of your instruction and you are legitimately relying on us in relation to the exercise of that discretion.
+Morgan Stanley owes best execution when executing orders on your behalf.
+We will also owe best execution when transmitting orders on your behalf to a third-party broker for execution.
+Generally, we will be in receipt of an order and acting on your behalf, where an execution instruction is received from you that gives rise to contractual or agency obligations owed by us to you.
+Such contractual or agency obligations will arise where we are required to exercise discretion in relation to the execution of your instruction and you are legitimately relying on us in relation to the exercise of that discretion.